caseyg/awesome/README.md

 *   [matryer/xbar](https://github.com/matryer/xbar) - Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)

 *   [itsabot/itsabot](https://github.com/itsabot/itsabot) - ItsAbot makes it easy and fun to build your own digital assistant, and we include everything you need to get started.

-## Rust

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context

-*   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
-There are random experimental PDFs in older releases and Ruby code in older commits.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-*   [casey/just](https://github.com/casey/just) - 🤖 Just a command runner

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [CloudCannon/pagefind](https://github.com/CloudCannon/pagefind) - Static low-bandwidth search at scale

-*   [jameslittle230/stork](https://github.com/jameslittle230/stork) - 🔎 Impossibly fast web search, made for static sites.

-*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The enterprise-ready webhooks service 🦀

-*   [stencila/stencila](https://github.com/stencila/stencila) - Documents with Scientific Intelligence

-*   [citybound/citybound](https://github.com/citybound/citybound) - A work-in-progress, open-source, multi-player city simulation game.

 ## Vue